 To understand the CNC Milling process, let us break it down into its two components- ‘CNC’ and ‘Milling’.
 Milling is one of types of machining operations where a workpiece is rotated along rotational axes and cutting tools are used to chip away pieces of the workpiece.

 This is done to shape the workpiece as per the requirement.
 An important thing to note is that this technology is different from other shaping methods like 3D printing.

 This is because milling works by removing material from the workpiece while other alternatives work by adding material to the workpiece.

 Now coming to ‘CNC’, it stands for Computer Numerical Control.
 CNC allows controlling the cutters and workpiece movement with computer software.
 With computerized controls, there is no need for manual labor to control the movement processes.

-CNC milling is the process of using machinery to perform precise movements and tasks, making it possible to take a digital design of an object and produce it in a physical form from raw materials.
+CNC milling is a type of CNC machining process that uses milling machines, equipped with rotary cutting tools and controlled by computer numerical control technology, to perform precise movements and tasks.
+CNC milling makes it possible to take a digital design of an object and produce it in a physical form from raw materials.